 Here are four women who changed the face of the profession.
 Click on each link to learn more about these impressive dentists.

-“I like the individual displays of the very accomplished women in their different areas of expertise.U-M Gradutate Student Visitor, April 2013.
+I thought the best part was the individual displays of the very accomplished women and information about their different areas of expertise.U-M Gradutate Student Visitor, April 2013

 Click here to view an interactive timeline about the history of women dentists.

 To view current exhibits, visit the museum in the Kellogg Building on the University of Michigan campus.
 Click here for directions to the museum.